rribani/Vest-1.1/README.md

-# Vest-1-Linux
+# Vest-1.1

-First version of the Vest running in Linux
+Version 1.1 of the Vest running in Linux
-- Activate all motors if a face is detected
-- Send data to motors through the /dev/ttyACM0
+- TBD

 To build:
 ```